-With sometime we realized physical punishment makes no sense in a school community, more especially a community that dream of a future of love and peace and eradicate violence and respect children and their right
+With sometime, we have realised physical punishment makes no sense in a school community, more especially a community that dream of a future of love and peace and eradicate violence and respect children and their right

 It is better to teach them how to make when they spoilt than to flog them when they spoilt